uspki/policies/certificate-policy.md

 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 ### 7.1.5 Name constraints
-All Subordinate CA Certificates shall be Technically Constrained.
+All Subordinate CA Certificates SHALL be Technically Constrained.
+All OCSP Responders SHALL either be technically contrained to only assert the OCSP Signing EKU (1.3.6.1.5.5.7.3.9) or not issue SHA-1 based OCSP responses.

 For a Subordinate CA Certificate to be considered Technically Constrained, the certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
 The anyExtendedKeyUsage KeyPurposeId MUST NOT appear within this extension.